patrickbwarren/transam-triton/EMULATOR.md

 #### Keyboard emulation

-This was fixed compared to Robin Stuart's emulator: the keyboard data byte is strobed into port 3, with bit 8 set the whole time that the key is depressed, and unset when the key is released.
+This was modified from Robin Stuart's emulator: the keyboard data byte is strobed into port 3, with bit 8 set the whole time that the key is depressed, and unset when the key is released.
 This reflects the behaviour of the real hardware.